Galway to Clifden Railway: The operation

+Shantalla branch

+In 1911, a branch line of the railway to a granite quarry in the suburb of Shantalla was constructed, "leading from the present site of the Chapel of St. Columbanus in NUIG, west to the quarry along a route that later became Seamus Quirke Road."
+Stone was transported from the quarry to the main Galway railway station via the line, and subsequently to the stone works at Fisheries Field, where a lime kiln exists (built around 1820).

 Closure

-When this dispute was over, the already increased competition from road traffic made the railways very difficult.
+When the Irish Civil War was over, the already increased competition from road traffic made the railways very difficult.
 In 1925, the railways in the Irish Free State (the predecessor of today's Irish Republic) were merged under the name Great Southern Railways.
 The already poor condition of the tracks made a thorough renovation necessary from the 1930s.
 The modest income of the Connemara line caused the Great Southern Railway to cease operations.
 On the afternoon of 27 April 1935, the last train left Clifden station; on this journey, all of the wagons that were still in the stations were added to this.
 The tracks and the steel bridge over the River Corrib were subsequently removed and sold to a German scrap metal company for a mere £10.
 As a replacement for the railway, the road connection between Galway and Clifden (now the national road N59) was paved and a bus route was set up.